dhruva-shashi/uvce-hashcode-hub/README.md

 # UVCE Hash Code Hub
 Website to practice optimization problems, which are similar to the ones that appear in Google Hash Code.
-The website uses cookies to store the details of best submissions.
+The website was built to help students who are part of UVCE Hash Code Hub.
+However, the website is open to students from other colleges and hubs as well and can make use of the website for practice.

 Click [here](https://dhruva-shashi.github.io/uvce-hashcode-hub/) to visit website.